Smart Water Meter Program

 When will I receive a smart water meter?

-The City plans to begin installing smart meters in 2025, with full deployment expected to take up to three years.
+The City plans to begin installing smart meters in late 2025, with full deployment expected to take up to two years.
 Customers will be notified via mail, email and updates on SpotlightFTL and the City's social media channels.

 Will I be notified before installation?